 I went to a life recording of The Nerdist Podcast in Royal Oak, Michigan the other night, and it was an eye opening experience for me.
 Not so much because of the stand-up acts and the podcast, which were incredibly funny, but because of the realization of who I was among the sea of strangers who were cosplaying as well as tweeting whatever they could to read it on the big screen before the show started.
 (It was a great interactive measure, actually.
 They projected the results of a live reader that finds any tweet with the Nerdist hashtag.
 The problem is that not everyone who thinks he is a comedian is actually funny… In fact, most aren’t.)

 This isn’t a new realization but rather a deeper realization following my final 2010 post about Patton Oswalt’s defense of geek media from mainstream consumption.
 Back then I denounced the status of the labeled enthusiast.
 I was ready to move forward on the same path I had already been walking, sans the luggage of status-seeking.
 It hasn’t been the easiest path.
 It gets really hard when married to an Astronomy PhD grad student who surrounds you with people who constantly use the labels and think it’s cool to do so.
 More power to them, but then I get looks when they make a graph to plot everyone’s level of geekery and I lack enthusiasm about it.
 When the graph includes an area for “fake geeks”, how can I give them them a thumb up?
 They’re what I’ve been considering wrong about the labeled culture.
-Read the rest of this entry
+Continue reading “The Guy Who Likes Stuff”

 The least honest, most selfish, things a person can say these days are that information “wants” to be free and that online piracy does more good than harm as it concerns copyrighted material.
 These are items we most definitely want to believe are true but exist just outside that realm of possibility.
 Information in and of itself has aims that are as clear and discernible as the aims rocks have, and the biggest contribution of online piracy is the option of bringing to awareness, through experience, a consumer’s actual opinion of a copyrighted item – which, mind you, does not necessarily translate into sales.